holosoe/id-server/README.md

         docker run --network host redis

+(Using `--network host` assumes you are not using your local redis for anything else.)

 ## Run

-First, start the redis cache.
-(Using `--network host` assumes you are not using your local redis for anything else.)

-        docker run --network host redis
+Ensure the database servers are running and environment variables are set.

+**With Docker**

-Open a separate terminal, navigate to the directory of this repo, and run:
+Open a terminal window, navigate to the directory of this repo, and run:

         npm run start:dev

+**Without docker**

+        npm run start

 ## Serialization of Credentials